JamyJones/jjdgdjf/msg.md

-How does the android webview know which web engine to use
+How does the android webview know which web engine to use , how do apps that ship with their own browser engines like gecko for mozilla browser use their own engine irrespective of that already available on the android